 - Peter Sharp Scholarship Program - the aim of the program is to address regional Indigenous health issues by increasing enrolment rates of Aboriginal and Torres Strait Islander medical students, and by providing a targeted support program for students who are studying Indigenous Health at ANU Medical School.
 The program consists of three initiatives including Indigenous health stream placement scholarships; Indigenous student recruitment initiative; and the Peter Sharp Scholarship.

 - The role of GP Advisor is focused primarily on policy as it relates to General Practice.
 The GP Advisor represents ACT Health to outside organisations and GPs within ACT health.
 There is no clinical component to the role.
-Our GP Advisor, Dr Michelle Barrett provides input into briefs and responses to questions from members of the public or community groups.
+The GP Advisor provides input into briefs and responses to questions from members of the public or community groups.

 - The Academics in the AUGP provide community service through general practice consulting to patients of Companion House and Interchange General Practice..

 The appointment of a new Professor of General Practice in February 2014 has led to a renewed focus on research as a key activity for the AUGP.
 Professor Chris Van Weel, an internationally recognised primary health care researcher has also formalised links with the unit through the ANU medical School.

 Strategic partnerships are being developed with the Research School of Population Health at the ANU, and Capital Health Network.
 Future research will build on primary health care health services research, with a particular focus on developing more systematic and reliable ways to articulate, measure and value the complex nature of primary care consultation.
 There will be continued research effort in primary care in vulnerable populations, medical education and child health.